-This great news comes on the same day that Mexican President Andrés Manuel López Obrador (AMLO) announced actions against homophobia, discrimination and hate crimes against people in the lesbian, gay, bisexual, transgender, transgender community , transvestite and intersexual (LGBTTTI).
+This great news comes on the same day that Mexican President Andrés Manuel López Obrador (AMLO) announced actions against homophobia, discrimination and hate crimes against people in the lesbian, gay, bisexual, transgender, transgender community , transvestite and intersexual (LGBTTTI) in Mexico.
 Alejandra Haas, president of the National Council to Prevent Discrimination (Conapred), stressed that the program that will be carried out to safeguard the rights of the people of the LGBT community will be based on the following:

 - Provide dignified and appropriate health services,

 - work on labor inclusion actions for all people to work in an inclusive and respectful education system,